Recommendations to get your tickets for high demand events

 - If you are not registered on My Ticketmaster, we recommend creating an account.
 The purchase process will accelerate and you will also have the opportunity to be the first to know when the events that you have marked as favorites go on sale.

 - Be sure to have on hand all the payment details (debit and / or credit) at the beginning of the purchase process.
+Please note that if you want to pay in instalments with Klarna you must be registered on their website.
+We recommend that you do so in advance to avoid losing your reservation.

 - You can expedite the selection tickets process deciding in advance the mode of tickets you want to buy and the enclosure area where they should be located.